MicroOffice RoadRunner: Development

 James P. Dunn, a former executive of Exxon, co-founded MicroOffice Systems Technology in October 1981 in Fairfield, Connecticut.
 The company's original intentions were to manufacture and develop office automation systems—particularly transportable systems.
 MicroOffice, which was worth US$2,500,000 in early 1982, received $500,000 of funding by Olivetti in February 1982, as part of Olivetti's strategy of targeting advanced technology corporations.
 Critical development of the RoadRunner began between late 1982 and January 1983, with a specified design goal of an under-five-pound weight and final street price of US$2,000.
 Olivetti offered suggestions to the laptop's design to coordinate it with Olivetti's line of word processors and other office equipment.
 Robert F. Weltzien, a former chairman of Timex, landed a position as CEO of MicroOffice in September 1983, in the lead-up to the RoadRunner's release.
 Weltzien had discovered MicroOffice shortly after its formation, after leaving Timex in 1980, and helped fund MicroOffice with his small venture capital company to fulfill his ambition of "build[ing] a company".
 He was also attracted to the RoadRunner's LCD, which "rang a bell with me because I came out of the watch business."
 He was named CEO for a brief period in 1982 but quit for lack of activity, as the company was still in deep in research and development.
 He moonlit at Citizen Watch until MicroOffice had completed its financing in August 1983, when he returned full-time.

 MicroOffice targeted the RoadRunner at traveling salespeople and executives, writers and journalists, and other people of the "mobile professional" class.
-Richard Howell, manager of marketing, said that the MicroOffice was pitted between the cheaper TRS-80 Model 100 and the more expensive and smaller-screened Gavilan SC.
+Richard Howell, manager of marketing, said that the RoadRunner was pitted between the cheaper TRS-80 Model 100 and the more expensive and smaller-screened Gavilan SC.
 However, he contended in October 1983: "I don't think we really have any direct competitors".
-The laptop was originally designed around National Semiconductor's Z80-based NSC800D microprocessor, but MicroOffice changed this out with the Z80A proper before launch.